-Our trip has been pretty packed with WWII sites.
+Our trip so far has been packed with WWII sites.
 We’ve been to Auschwitz, The Krakow Ghetto, and Schindler’s Factory.
-It’s been emotionally heavy and I think Nick is ready for some lighter activities.
-So on our first day in Munich I took him to Hofbrauhaus, one of the most famous beer halls in the world.
+It’s been emotionally heavy and I think Nick is ready for some lighter activities as he doesn’t quite share the same fascination with this historical period as I do.
+On our first day in Munich I took him to Hofbrauhaus, one of the most famous beer halls in the world.

-When you enter the beer hall, you’d never suspect it has such a dark past.
-Tourists happily sip their beers under ceiling swastikas that have been carefully painted and disguised as Bavarian flags.
+When you enter the beer hall, you’d never suspect it’s dark past, yet tourists happily sip their beers under ceiling swastikas that have been carefully painted and disguised as Bavarian flags.

-While everyone is downstairs drinking and eating, the upstairs Festival Hall remains eerily empty.
-I’m not sure how many tourists actually visit Hofbrauhaus for it’s history, but I’m certain a lot of them miss this room.
-There are no signs telling you where to go.
-You’ll find it past the bathrooms and up the stairs on the third floor.
+While everyone is downstairs eating and drinking, the upstairs Festival Hall remains eerily quiet.
+I’m not sure how many tourists actually visit Hofbrauhaus for it’s history, but I’m certain most of them miss this room.

 Hofbrauhaus gets a bad rap because of it’s popularity and infestation of tourists.
-Many will tell you to skip it but I recommend at least making a quick stop to look around.
-It plays a huge role in Munich’s history and beer culture, and it’s definitely worth checking out.
+Many will tell you to skip it, but I recommend at least making a quick stop to look around.
+It plays a major role in Munich’s history, as well as it’s beer culture, and I think it’s definitely worth checking out.

 Open everyday from 9am-11:30pm

 Platzl 9, 80331 München, Germany

 U-bahn and S-bahn Stop: Marienplatz